 How To Become A Mechanical Engineer

-Are you fascinated with machines?
-Do you want a career that would allow you to dabble in everything from electric generators to elevators to refrigeration systems and more?
-If the answer to these questions is yes then a career as a mechanical engineer could be right up your alley.
-In this profession, you will have the opportunity to design and build mechanical as well as thermal devices that would improve people’s lives.
+A mechanical engineer designs and builds mechanical as well as thermal devices that would improve people’s lives.
 You will be working on machines that generate power such as internal combustion engines, electric generators and steam and gas turbines.
 You will also have a hand on the development of elevators, escalators, conveyors and automated transfer stations which are found inside many structures and edifices that people move in.
 Your work will also encompass the design of refrigerators, air-conditioners and other machines and devices that consume power.
 You may even go into robotics and other advanced industries as well.

 Why Become A Mechanical Engineer